Commercial Roof Inspection Guide: Protecting Your Business

 Regular commercial roof inspections should take place at least twice a year, typically in the spring and fall.
 Inspections should also be conducted after severe weather events like heavy rain, hailstorms, or strong winds, as these can cause immediate, critical damage.

-Key Areas to Examine During an Inspection
+Areas to Examine During a Commercial Roof Inspection

 1. Look for Surface Damage